Code-Institute-Submissions/Cuisine/README.md

   * Clicked on the dropdown menu and choose a search category
   * Followed the prompt and add a search value from the dropdown that appears
   * Then clicked on "Search"
-  * Get redirected back to the "searchrecipes.html" page, with only the recipes that match the search category and value wil be displayed
+  * Get redirected back to the "searchrecipes.html" page, with only the recipes that match the search category and value will be displayed
   * Correct message displayed the number of search results for the chosen search category and value

 Tests were repeated for 3 random values for each search category

-if no results were found a message displaying: "No recipes are found for (search category chosen)" of (search value chosen)""
+If no results were found a message displaying: "No recipes are found for (search category chosen)" of (search value chosen)""

 **3. Testing viewing full recipe information**
 Started on the search recipes page (searchrecipes.html).

-* Choosen the created recipe, and clicked on the "Full Recipe" button
+* Chosen the created recipe, and clicked on the "Full Recipe" button
 * Redirects to the recipe's main page, showing all information in the database concerning the chosen recipe

 **4. Testing editing a recipe**